dpendjol/FoodTracker/README.md

 - *Automaticly deploy a project (in my case the Flask project mentioned above) using Github actions and or bash scripting*

-The goal, like everthing in life, can be accomplished on many diverent way's.
+The goal, can be accomplished on many diverent way's.
 I did two of them, one with the use of 'external action scripts' and one without.

 ## With external scripts